-Funding Sc and Annu Amount (approx ual t ' Description Eligible Uses Opportunities/Constraints Regional Improveme Program nt Regional Improvement Program - 75% of State Transportation Improvement Program Funds are distributed Capital projects including bicycle, pedestrian projects, safety projects, TDM, and intermodal facilities.
-Funding from this source has been limited and volatile due to inflation \$ variable to the counties and RTPA's. internoual lacinties. and legislative and market changes in the price of gasoline and the taxes on gasoline.
+Funding Source and Annual Amount 1 (approx.) Description Eligible Uses Opportunities/Constraints Regional Improvement Program \$ variable Regional Improvement Program - 75% of State Transportation Improvement Program Funds are distributed to the counties and RTPA's.
+Capital projects including bicycle, pedestrian projects, safety projects, TDM, and intermodal facilities.
+Funding from this source has been limited and volatile due to inflation and legislative and market changes in the price of gasoline and the taxes on gasoline.